cleavr/cleaverdocs/content/documentation/vps-profiles.md

 granular access, you can create a new user under the IAM section and then apply the <b>AmazonEC2FullAccess</b> policy to the user and then use the provided access key and secret key for that user role.
 </base-alert>

+## Custom

+You may connect to a custom, bring your own server, provider so long that the server runs Ubuntu 20.04.

+We recommend to use a fresh server and not a server that has existing sites, NGINX, and other web services running on it as they may interfere with Cleavr.